-The purpose of a confidential report is to comply with your wish to keep the matter confidential, as permitted by law, while taking steps to ensure the future safety of yourself and others.
+The purpose of a confidential report is to comply with the victim's wish to keep the matter confidential, as permitted by law, while taking steps to ensure the future safety of all students, employees and visitors.

 With such information, TSTC can keep an accurate record of the number of incidents involving students; determine where there is a pattern of crime with regard to a particular location, method or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.